ehasan8115/usepopcorn/README.md

 - LocalStorage: The `useLocalStorageState` hook is used to store watched movies in the browser's Local Storage.
 - Custom Hooks: Custom hooks like `useKey` and `useMovies` are used for specific functionalities.
 - [OMDb API](https://www.omdbapi.com/): The Open Movie Database API is used for fetching movie data.

-## Installation

-To run the Movie Tracker App locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the project directory in your terminal.
-3. Install dependencies using `npm install` or `yarn install`.
-4. Create a `.env` file in the project root directory and add your OMDb API key as follows: